CQC We and I Statements

 Agencies who are involved with the adult will have to undertake specialist assessments in relation to the person’s care and support needs to identify the adult’s needs and any gaps in care that need to be addressed.
-The assessment process should involve the adult wherever possible, and relevant family members (see also Continuing Health Care (NHS)).
+The assessment process should involve the adult wherever possible, and relevant family members (see also Continuing Health Care (NHS) chapter).
 Joint assessments should be undertaken wherever possible, to reduce pressure on the adult and their family.
 This will also support multi-agency working and information sharing.
-A carer’s assessment may also be required (see Assessments).
+A carer’s assessment may also be required (see Assessments chapter).

 7. End of Life Care Plan